 This article discusses all the possible reasons that cause the number you have dialed is unallocated error and how to fix it.

-What does phone number you have dialed is unallocated mean?
+What does number you have dialed is unallocated mean?

-Well, the meaning lays in the sentence itself “the phone number you have dialed is unallocated”.
+Well, the meaning lies in the sentence itself “The phone number you have dialed is unallocated”.
 Here the term “unallocated” signifies that the number has no owner or operator.

 Other Meanings of “unallocated Number”

-One of the primary reasons for getting the “number you have dialed is unallocated” is that the number is yet to register by the provider in the name of a user.
+One of the primary reasons for getting the “number you have dialed is unallocated” is that the number is yet to be registered by the provider in the name of a user.
 Either the SIM card is not provisioned or yet not allotted to a user.

 Besides, there are several other reasons for the error which are;